awes0me151/ds3000/README.md

 Personally, I love reading video game reviews.
 Not only does it allow me to make an informed decision whether I should buy a game or not, I can also compare my experiences with others if I already have a certain game.
 My vocabulary and syntax may differ from another user, however we both attempt to express our ideas about the same video game.
 The fact that sentiment analysis can pick up these nuances and predict our feelings -whether they're the same or different- about a specific game is interesting to me.

-### What's in this project?
+### What's in the Notebook?

-This project builds off the topics covered in my Foundations of Data Science class.
+This Jupyter Notebook builds off the topics covered in my Foundations of Data Science class.
 Here are a list of things encapsulated in my project:

 1. Data Wrangling
     * Merging DataFrames